Military-to-Contractor Resumes with Just the Right Amount of “Demilitarization”

-Overseas jobs are abundant, and if you desire to work for a military contractor abroad, we have developed the perfect military transition resume strategy—linking your balance of experience, skills, training, and security clearances for government contractors around the world.
+Overseas military contracting jobs are abundant, and if you desire to work for a military contractor abroad, we have developed the perfect military transition resume strategy—linking your balance of experience, skills, training, and security clearances for government contractors around the world.

 Professional Military Format Resume

 Our Master Military Resume Writers have 30+ years of experience writing interviewing-winning military to contractor resumes with thousands of our clients getting hired every year.
 But you don’t have to just take our word for it.
 Here’s a review from one of our many happy clients:

 “I have a solid federal and civilian resume to pursue a new career after retiring from the USAF.
 I am very impressed with the results.
 Thanks!” –Pete

 Our military to contractor resume services have a 99.6% customer satisfaction rate.
 A recent monthly survey found that 85% of our clients land interviews leading to job offers for coveted ex-military government contractor jobs.

 Below is a list of the Top 100 Government Contractors for 2016.
 Browse through this list and send us any jobs of interest or companies for which you wish to develop a Military Transition Resume.

 |Rank||Last Year’s Rank||Company||Country||2015 Defense Revenue* (in millions)|